 Board of Directors Code of Conduct

-All members of the Board of Directors, including those serving as Chair and Vice Chair, have equal votes.
-No Board Member has more power than any other Board Member and all should be treated with equal respect.
-Board Members are responsible for monitoring the Organization’s progress in attaining its goals and objectives, while pursuing its mission.
+All members of the Board of Directors, including those serving as Chair and Vice-Chair, have equal votes.
+No Board Member has more power than any other Board Member, and all should be treated with equal respect.
+Board Members are responsible for monitoring the Organization’s progress in attaining its goals and objectives while pursuing its mission.
 The work of the Board is a team effort.
 All individuals should work together in the collaborative process, assisting each other in conducting the affairs of the Board.
-In order to assist in the governance of the behavior between and among members of the Board of Directors and Organization’s staff, all Board Members should:
+To assist in the governance of the behavior between and among members of the Board of Directors and Organization’s staff, all Board Members should:

-- Keep the OWASP Core Purpose, Code of Ethics, and Principles at the under consideration when performing all duties as Board Members and representatives of the OWASP community.
+- Keep the OWASP Core Purpose, Code of Ethics, and Principles in consideration when performing all duties as Board Members and representatives of the OWASP community.

 - Fully participate in Board of Directors meetings and other public forums while demonstrating respect, kindness, consideration, and courtesy to others.
 Responsiveness and attentive listening in communication is encouraged.